Comcast/Buildenv-Tool/README.md

 export KV2_THREE="3" # Path: old/test, Key: three
 ```

-*A Note About Vault:* If you have `secrets` defined in either the global or environment scope, it's a mapping from environment variable to the path in vault.
+*A Note About Vault:* If you have `secrets` or `kv_secrets` defined in either the global or environment scope, it's a mapping from environment variable to the path & key in vault.
 Buildenv uses all the standard vault environment variables to communicate with vault (`VAULT_ADDR` and `VAULT_TOKEN` being the two you're most likely to use.)
 You can find the complete list [in the vault client docs](https://pkg.go.dev/github.com/hashicorp/vault-client-go@v0.4.2#WithEnvironment).

 Running on Linux or in Docker container
 ----------